chasingw/AIMLAV/README.md

 `$ ./Anaconda3-2020.02-Linux-x86_64.sh`

-- Close your current terminal and reopen again, if anaconda has no been added to *path* please add it by adding the following line to you **~/.bashrc** file.
+- After installation close your current terminal and reopen it again, if anaconda has no been added to *path* please add it by adding the following line to you **~/.bashrc** file.

 `export PATH=~/anaconda3/bin:$PATH`

 - Persist the changes you made to the **~/.bashrc** file

 `$ source ~/.bashrc`

 ##### Create virtual environment